Decontamination Cleaning Services

 The below information is here to help our customers understand more commonly contracted viruses, bacteria, and diseases including:

 •Most effective methods of disinfection

-The cleaning and disinfection of germs, viruses, bacteria, superbugs and any infectious disease should be performed by experienced and trained professionals.
-Metro Cleaning Solutions has a team of highly trained and experienced technicians that understand the risks involved in the cleanup and disinfection of infectious germs, viruses and bacteria such as Norovirus, Coronavirus (including COVID-19).
-We have the proper equipment, PPE, disinfectants and training to safely and effectively clean and disinfect areas affected by viral and bacterial contamination.
-We can provide expert cleaning and disinfection methods in homes, office buildings, any type of transportation vehicle, gymnasiums, schools, medical building and any affected area and environment.
+The cleaning and disinfection of germs, viruses, bacteria, superbugs, and any infectious disease should be performed by experienced and trained professionals.
+Metro Cleaning Solutions has a team of highly trained and experienced technicians that understand the risks involved in the cleanup and disinfection of infectious germs, viruses, and bacteria such as Norovirus, Coronavirus (including COVID-19).
+We have the proper equipment, PPE, disinfectants, and training to safely and effectively clean and disinfect areas affected by viral and bacterial contamination.
+We can provide expert cleaning and disinfection methods in homes, office buildings, any type of transportation vehicle, gymnasiums, schools, medical buildings, and any affected area and environment.
 Please call us today for a free no-obligation estimate.
-We will perform a thorough inspection of the affected area, answer any questions and provide a detailed cleaning and disinfection protocol.
+We will perform a thorough inspection of the affected area, answer any questions, and provide a detailed cleaning and disinfection protocol.

 Understanding Viruses and Bacteria and How to fight them.

 Viruses – A virus is a small infectious organism—much smaller than a fungus or bacterium—that must invade a living cell to reproduce (replicate).
 The virus attaches to a cell (called the host cell), enters it, and releases its DNA or RNA inside the cell.
 The virus’s DNA or RNA is the genetic material containing the information needed to make copies of (replicate) the virus.
 The virus’s genetic material takes control of the cell and forces it to replicate the virus.
 The infected cell usually dies because the virus keeps it from performing its normal functions.
 When it dies, the cell releases new viruses, which go on to infect other cells.